Fleet review: Elizabeth II

+India

+There have been 12 President's fleet reviews, of which 2 were International fleet reviews - IFR 2001 and IFR 2016.

 Japan

 Since 1956, the Japan Maritime Self-Defense Force has hosted a fleet review approximately every three years in Sagami Bay.
 The Imperial Japanese Navy had historically held fleet reviews from 1869 to 1940.

 The Japan Coast Guard last held a fleet review in 2018 in honor of the JCG's 70th anniversary.

 South Korea

 In October 1998, the Republic of Korea Navy hosted its first international fleet review in commemoration of the 50th anniversary of the Republic of Korea off the coast of Busan.
 They have since reconvened every 10 years on the 60th and 70th anniversaries in 2008 and 2018.

 21 ships from 11 countries (Australia, Bangladesh, France, India, Indonesia, Japan, New Zealand, Philippines, Singapore, United Kingdom, United States) participated in the first fleet review together with 34 ships and 15 aircraft from South Korea.

 United States

 The United States Navy has hosted several naval reviews, with ships paraded by the navy reviewed by the president of the United States or the United States Secretary of the Navy.